interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ##### Attributes

 - **`amount`** &mdash; string
-  - Quantity of the unit, which is a non-negative integer.
+  - Amount of the unit, which is a non-negative integer.
   - This amount is encoded as a string to ensure no precision is lost on platforms that don't natively support arbitrary precision integers.
 - **`scale`** &mdash; number
   - Asset scale of the unit, between `0` and the maximum 8-bit unsigned integer, `255` (inclusive).